VirtusLab/scala-cli/website/docs/commands/test.md

 Directives take precedence over file or path names, so `using target main` can be used to force `test/a.scala` or `a.test.scala` to not be treated as tests.

-As a rule of thumb, we recommend naming all of your test files with the `.tests.scala` suffix.
+As a rule of thumb, we recommend naming all of your test files with the `.test.scala` suffix.

 ## Test framework